Automotive Technician II (CRT.AT2)

 Welding Fundamentals

-Course will cover basic welding processes, including: Oxy-Acetylene welding, Arc welding, Cutting and Brazing.
+This course will cover basic welding processes, including: Oxy-Acetylene welding, Arc welding, Cutting and Brazing.

 Course Outline